microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge07.md

 ### Success Criteria

-1. You should understand the importance of monitoring, some of the basic features offered by Appliation Insights, and the intergration between Applicaiton Insights and Azure DevOps.
+1. You should understand the importance of monitoring, some of the basic features offered by Application Insights, and the integration between Applicaiton Insights and Azure DevOps.
     > NOTE: We are just scratching the surface of what is offered in Azure Monitoring, if you are interested in learning more there is a full What the Hack focused on Azure Monitoring.